CS-DS-125/125book/py4e_rst/01-intro.rst

    SyntaxError: invalid syntax
    >>>

-**Exercise 6: Where in the computer is a variable such as “x” stored after the following Python line finishes?**
+**Exercise 6: Where in the computer is a variable such as "x" stored after the following Python line finishes?**

 .. code:: python